 The MD1900+ from Bruhl sits in the middle of the range of their motorcycle dryers.

 The total power of the motor is 2100W when used with the heat function, which is made up of 1600W Turbine power and an extra 500W for heat function.

-Additionally, the heat function is particularly useful in colder weather.
+Additionally, the heat function is handy in colder weather.

-The dryer comes with an extra-long lead, which is Hi-Vis, and the actual hose expands up to 3.5m.
+The dryer comes with an extra-long Hi-Vis lead, and the actual hose expands up to 3.5m.

 All the air blown through the dryer is filtered to ensure only clean air is hitting the bike.

 While the motor is powerful, it is surprisingly quiet when in use.

 Quality is taken seriously by Bruhl, and every component feels premium, the hose is sturdy, and the unit itself, while compact, has a weight to it so it won’t fall all over the place as you work.